preston/ruby-prolog/README.txt

 ruby_prolog
     by Preston Lee
     http://openrain.com
-	I did not write the evaluative engine!
-This gem is a value-add of various code from the interwebs.
-	Unfortunately I cannot read Japanese and thus cannot give proper attribution.
-If *you* can, let me know!
+	The core engine is largely based on tiny_prolog, though numerous additional enhancements have been made such as object-oriented refactorings and integration of ideas from the interwebs.
+Unfortunately I cannot read Japanese and cannot give proper attribution to the original tiny_prolog author.
+If *you* can, let me know and I'll update this document!

 == DESCRIPTION:

-	A pure Ruby gem implementation of a Prolog-like DSL for AI and logical programming.
+	An object-oriented pure Ruby implementation of a Prolog-like DSL for easy AI and logical programming.

 == FEATURES/PROBLEMS:

-* FIXME (list of features or problems)
+* Pure Ruby.
+* Tested with Ruby 1.8.7 (MRI).
+* Object-oriented.
+* Multiple Prolog environments can be created and manipulated simultaneously.
+* Concurrent access to different core instances should be safe.
+* Concurrent access to a single core instance might probably explode in odd ways.

 == SYNOPSIS:

-  FIXME (code sample of usage)
+  See ruby_prolog_spec.rb for usage examples.

 == REQUIREMENTS:

-* FIXME (list of requirements)
+* Should work under all popular Ruby interpreters.
+Please report compatibility problems.

 == INSTALL: